3 Days | 181 Miles | in Outdoors & Regional

 Make sure to check with attractions ahead of time for up-to-date operating hours, travel policies and health and safety information.

 As you breathe in the crisp air of this idyllic autumn morning, it’s tough to imagine the ghostly frights and supernatural mysteries you’ll encounter once night rolls around.
 But push that out of your mind for now — you need to decide how you’ll start your day.

 From hayrides to pumpkin and apple picking, you’ll have your hands full at Bronkberry Farms in Plainfield.
 If you stop here, make sure to grab some freshly grown veggies on the way out.

 Or perhaps you’d rather check out Bengtson’s Pumpkin Farm in Homer Glen.
 This delightful farm-carnival hybrid offers ample attractions to fill an entire day, so you’ll need to be strategic.
-Which rousing ride looks most exhilarating, the Rockin’ Rabbits, Rooster Rodeo or Cow Coaster?
-Do you dare for a scare in the Haunted Barn, or fancy a ride on a pretty pony?
+Which rousing ride looks most exhilarating, Rooster Rodeo, Rockin' Rabbits or Barnyard Dance Cow Coaster?
+Do you dare for a scare in the Haunted Barn or fancy a ride on a pretty pony?

 Across the Des Plaines River in Justice, you’ll find Chet’s Melody Lounge — and the spooky tradition it’s known for.
 If you visit on Sunday, you’ll notice that the staff leaves a Bloody Mary at the end of the bar, seemingly for no one in particular.
 In fact, it’s intended for Resurrection Mary, the ghost who has haunted that stretch of Archer Avenue since the 1930s.
 Stop by, and maybe you’ll witness the first time Mary stops in to claim her cocktail.